Lionesk/HackymonTCG/README.md

 Note this is not a big change, we simply changed a delimiter in the abilities.txt file

-Running locally:
+#### Running locally:

-install Meteor following the steps located here: https://www.meteor.com/install
+Install Meteor following the steps located here: https://www.meteor.com/install

-go into the project's root directory run these commands on after another (warning this is a lengthy process):
+Go into the project's root directory run these commands on after another (warning this is a lengthy process):

 	meteor npm install
 	meteor run

-the local server should be listening on port 3000
+The local server should be listening on port 3000.

-Run Unit tests:
+#### Run Unit tests:

 After running locally once (dependency packages will installed)
 run:
 	meteor npm test

-Architecture:
+#### Architecture:

 All implementation is done in the imports/ directory.
 Everything outside of that directory is mostly: